Tanishq669/Weight-converter-python-/README.md

 This Weight Converter is an excellent tool for anyone who needs quick and accurate weight conversions, whether for cooking, travel, or general knowledge.
 It serves as a practical project for beginners looking to explore Python programming and GUI development, showcasing the versatility of the Tkinter library.

 ---

-Feel free to adjust any part of the description to better fit your style or focus!